Laxman-commits/Dynamic-Color-Loop/README.md

 3. Press the first letter of the displayed color to stop the loop.
 4. Press the spacebar to resume the loop.

+You can check out the live version of the project [here](https://dynamic-color-loop.vercel.app/).